nickserv/danamccurdy.com/_posts/2017-06-26-paths-to-greatness.md

 who sacrificed their souls
 for their good fortune.

+And what if they are not
+different from us,
+but have simply made
+different choices?

-Why don't we see them
+Can we not see them
-as our family,
+as our own family,
 brothers from the same brood,
 starting from where we started, but graced with discovering their special paths to greatness?

-Why can't we welcome them
+Can we not welcome them
 as our beloved teachers,
 pointing the ways that are open to any of us,